Old Hill

-Old Hill is an area of Rowley Regis in the metropolitan borough of Sandwell in the West Midlands, England, situated around 2 mi north of Halesowen and 3 mi south of Dudley.
-Initially a separate village it is now part of the much larger West Midlands conurbation.
+Old Hill is a small village in the metropolitan borough of Sandwell, West Midlands, England, situated around 2 mi north of Halesowen and 3 mi south of Dudley.
+It is part of the West Midlands conurbation.

 History

 Kelly's Directory of Staffordshire, 1896 has the name as Oldhill and states that it is an ecclesiastical parish formed on 26 August 1876 from the civil parish of Rowley Regis in the Kingswinford division of Staffordshire.

 Old Hill was historically in the urban district and later county borough of Rowley Regis, in the county of Staffordshire.
 However, local government reorganisation in 1966 saw it become part of the new County Borough of Warley, and transferred into the county of Worcestershire.
 This arrangement lasted until 1974, when it became part of the borough of Sandwell in the newly created West Midlands county.

 Along with neighbouring Cradley Heath, Old Hill was a centre of the chain-making industry from the mid-nineteenth century.
 Much production was by outworkers who set up chain-shops in buildings at the rear of their homes.
 The Eliza Tinsley Company's business in Old Hill was in earlier days based on outworkers making nails and chains.
 In 1876, between 1,800 and 2,000 outworkers were used.
 However, as the company started to set up its own work-shops and move production in-house, numbers reduced.
 By 1934 there were 72 chain-works and chain-shops in Old Hill; almost a third of the total for Great Britain.
 Outworking declined after the Second World War and died out in the 1950s.
+Eliza Tinsley Group disposed of its Reddal Hill Road manufacturing and storage site in 2005.

 The Trinity Centre shopping parade is built on the site of Trinity Hall.
 A newspaper report shows the hall to have opened by May 1880.
 An estimated 1,200 concertgoers attended a performance by the Old Hill Choral Society in January 1890.
 Besides concerts the hall was used for political rallies and lectures.
 A series of Gilchrist lectures held in autumn 1894 attracted some eminent speakers.
 Astronomer Sir Robert Ball presented the first, entitled "An Evening with the Telescope".
 Later speakers included geologist Charles Lapworth on "Our Midland Coalfields" and Wesleyan minister-cum-scientist Dr William Dallinger on "Spiders: Their work and their wisdom".

 Old Hill's commercial centre was by-passed with the construction of a new single-carriageway road (Heathfield Way) which opened on 7 December 1990, relieving the centre of some of its heavy congestion.
 A rerouted section of Highgate Street, completed in 1988, formed the first phase of the by-pass.